-Meet the authors of Eat Well, Move Well, Live Well: 52 Ways to Feel Better in a Week, forthcoming from Propriometics Press in Fall 2016
+Meet the authors of Eat Well, Move Well, Live Well: 52 Ways to Feel Better in a Week, now available in your favorite bookstore.

 1. How did you two meet?

 Roland: We first met online, on a fitness forum.
 We later connected via email and Skype, and then a few years later met in person at The Fitness Summit.
 It was love at first sight for me, and we hung out a lot that weekend.
 She didn’t know it was on purpose, but I deliberately missed my flight home to hang out with her for one more day.

 Galina: What struck me was that Roland was as nice and open to communication in person as he was online.
 You rarely meet people whose online and in person presence matches.
 It was an instant friendship, like we had known each other forever!

 2. How did you discover a shared passion for fitness?

 Roland: We hung out in the same places, online.
 I liked what she had to say and how she said it.
 I also saw a picture of her this one time, and she looked pretty fitnessy.

 Galina: I had always been passionate about health and helping others, I think I wrote my first diet plan when I was 16.
 At the time I met Roland I owned a personal training business and was blogging actively, ready for the next step.
 I had a book idea already and it was easy to channel our drive for health and fitness into our first project.

 3. What’s it like to write books together?
 How does that process work for you?